Flightless-Bird-Robotics/Robin_Dual_Ant_ESC-6-24V_2-6S_3.6A/README.md

 Now you can connect the UDPI, 5V and GND from the serial adapter to the 3 pins at the bottom.
 <img width="2137" height="3023" alt="Dual_ESC_6-24V_3 6A_V3_Flash_Wiring" src="https://github.com/user-attachments/assets/22267136-7ebc-4148-8c87-93503a2305af" />
 <img width="4000" height="3000" alt="MCU_Flashing_Photo" src="https://github.com/user-attachments/assets/989af4ba-63e3-4a8d-903a-875a5fa6acf0" />
+Now select "Burn bootloader" at the bottom of the "Tools" menue.
-Now press upload in the Arduino IDE.
+Now you can press upload in the Arduino IDE to upload the code.
 You can check if the microcontroller was flashed sucsecfully by the red led blinking, indicating the programming mode.
 The ESC can now be used.